Official Global Travel Advisories

 - pack medicines in their original packaging with the dispensary label intact that shows your name and other pertinent information such as the drug’s name, dosage and DIN (drug identification number)

-- carry a duplicate of your original prescription, listing both the generic and trade names of the drug
+- keep a duplicate of your original prescription, listing both the generic and trade names of the drug

-If you are travelling with syringes used for legitimate medical purposes, have a physician’s note explaining your condition and the reason for you to be legitimately carrying syringes.
+- have a physician’s note explaining your condition and the reason for you to be legitimately carrying syringes, if applicable

 Dual citizenship is legally recognized in the United States.